Custom work

 Both the Stud and the side knob have undergone a redesign recently.
 The top Stud is now smaller and lighter, and the side knob now has a raised portion which mates with the new slot.
 After assembly this becomes captive in the slot which stops it being accidentally rotated in use.
 The extended base also resists twisting forces, giving better stability and strength.

-The side cocking arrangement is a very significant improvement and feels absolutely wonderful, particularly when used in conjunction with the cocking block I have invented.
+The side cocking arrangement is a very significant improvement and feels absolutely wonderful, particularly when used in conjunction with the cocking block I devised to compliment this.

 This aluminium block sits on the underside of the frame just rear of the forend, which needs a slight adjustment to accommodate it, and offers a position for the index finger to rest, allowing the breech slide to be cocked between thumb and forefinger.
 This now makes single-handed cocking a reality and is a very comfortable secondary position for carrying the gun.